What is a Balloon Payment on your Car Loan?

 As you can see from this example, the loan structure that includes a balloon payment will cost you $1,832 more over the term of your loan.

-Risks of a Balloon Payment
+Risks of a Residual Payment Structure

 The obvious risk is that the borrower will not have the funds to repay the balloon payment when it is due.